rupeshs/fastsdcpu/Readme.md

 This is heterogeneous computing since text encoder and UNET will use NPU and VAE will use GPU for processing.
 Thanks to OpenVINO.

+Please note that tiny auto encoder will not work in NPU mode.

 <a id="real-time-text-to-image"></a>